 Performance & Co-creation: Flora Baltz, Samir Kennedy,

-Tania Soubry, Laura Doehler
+Tania Soubry and Laura Doehler

 Creative Producer: Zarina Rossheart